FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 ![](include/SpatRevolution_UserGuide_-166.jpg)

 Any Source Parameter variables you adjust manually will assign that same setting on all selected sources in the group.
 A barycentric will then become practical to work from a center of mass perspective.
-For example, transformations like scaling, distance, rotation and directivity of the group is managed by Spat controlling each member of the group a barycentric relationship.
+For example, transformations like scaling, distance, rotation and directivity of the group is managed by SPAT controlling each member of the group a barycentric relationship.
 Consider referring to section [Barycentric groups](6_Spat_Environment_6_8_Barycentric_Groups_in_Rooms.md) about groups in Rooms to read more about how they are represented.

 ### Smart Property Filter